mpv-player/mpv/DOCS/man/options.rst

 ``--osd-msg1=<string>``
     Show this string as message on OSD with OSD level 1 (visible by default).
-    The message will be visible by default, and as long no other message covers it, and the OSD level isn't changed (see ``--osd-level``).
+    The message will be visible by default, and as long as no other message covers it, and the OSD level isn't changed (see ``--osd-level``).
     Expands properties; see `Property Expansion`_.

 ``--osd-msg2=<string>``
-    Similar as ``--osd-msg1``, but for OSD level 2.
+    Similar to ``--osd-msg1``, but for OSD level 2.
 If this is an empty string (default), then the playback time is shown.

 ``--osd-msg3=<string>``
-    Similar as ``--osd-msg1``, but for OSD level 3.
+    Similar to ``--osd-msg1``, but for OSD level 3.
 If this is an empty string (default), then the playback time, duration, and some more information is shown.